dotnet/reactive/Rx.NET/Documentation/adr/0003-uap-targets.md

 Normally, when you specify a TFM, the .NET SDK works out what framework library references are required and adds them for you.
 So if you write `<TargetFramework>net8.0<TargetFramework>` in a project file, you will automatically have access to all the .NET 8.0 runtime libraries.
 But because the .NET SDK does not support UWP, this doesn't work at all.
 So we need to do three things.

-First, we need to set this property in `Directory.build.props`:
+First, we need to set this property in `Directory.Build.props`:

 ```xml
 <NoStdLib>True</NoStdLib>